The Shenouk Story

-shenouk is led by me, Sherine Freeth, an ex-career girl turned stay-at-home mother who fell into this textile journey quite by accident.
+shenouk is led by me, Sherine Freeth, an ex-career girl who fell into textiles quite by accident.

-More than anything, I love that shenouk can bring a piece of a distant, spectacular land into someone’s home.
+I love that we can bring a piece of a distant, spectacular land into someone’s world.
 I love knowing that each painstakingly made item has its own small story to tell because it wasn’t churned out of a factory but created inch by lovely inch, by real honest people.
 I love that shenouk can find its way into the lives of families and become a part of their fabric, be it by decorating their kitchen table or feathering their bedtime nest.
-“We are all travellers in the wilderness of this world, and the best we can find in our travels is an honest friend” said one of my favourite authors, Robert Louis Stevenson.